rawatarvind/kubernetes_example/RBAC/README.md

 1.Define the permission on namespaced resources and be granted to access within individual namespace.
 2.Define permission on namespaced resourced and be granted to access across the all namespaces.
-3.Define permission on cluste-scoped resources.
+3.Define permission on cluster-scoped resources.

 If your want to define role within namespace then use Role,and if you want to define role cluster-wide then use Clusterrole.